-Note: 1 or 2 pulses on the WHITE/BLUE remote start activation input wire as well as the w button of the remote control.
+Note: 1 or 2 pulses on the WHITE/BLUE remote start activation input wire as well as the the remote control.

 3-9 2nd IGNITION/ACCESSORY OUTPUT: This will allow the PINK/WHITE to be used as a 2nd ignition or an accessory.
 The default is 2nd ignition.